Disappearance of Susan Powell: Aftermath

-Steven Powell was released from prison on July 11, 2017, after serving a total of seven years following his voyeurism and child pornography convictions.
+Steven Powell was released from prison on July 11, 2017, after serving nearly six years following his voyeurism and child pornography convictions.
 He died of natural causes in Tacoma, Washington, on July 23, 2018.

-In 2019, the COLD podcast disclosed that the "incestuous cartoon porn" found by Utah police was not Joshua's, nor even came from his computer.
-The pornographic pictures were found to be on a computer that actually belonged to Susan and that the pornography had been viewed by the computer's previous owners, fellow members of her LDS church, from whom she had purchased the used computer secondhand.
-Cold declined to identify the original owners of the computer because, as the host stated, he had a conflict of interest as an acquaintance of the previous owners of the computer as well as their shared membership in the LDS church.
+In 2019, Salt Lake City radio station KSL, which had produced a podcast about Susan's disappearance called Cold, discovered and disclosed that the "incestuous cartoon porn" found by West Valley City police was not Joshua's nor even came from his computer.
+The images were found to be from a computer that had belonged to Susan and had been viewed by the computer's previous owners from whom she had purchased the computer secondhand.
+Dave Cawley, the host of Cold, declined to identify the original owners of the computer when after confronting the original owner, it came to their attention that the computer had been kept in a common area of the household where multiple people could have accessed it.
 No criminal charges have been filed against anyone related to the images.

 Susan remains a missing person, but given the fates of her sons, it is widely believed that she was murdered by her husband Joshua.
-There were calls as of March 2018 to have her declared dead, with the cause being homicide.
+There were calls as of March 2018 to have her declared legally dead, with the cause of death unknown and the manner of death being homicide.

 In early 2022, a cave exploration crew led by Diesel Brothers personality Dave Sparks took up the challenge of searching a mine shaft in the Utah desert in search of Susan's remains.
-The team discovered several rib bones, possible human vertebrae, scraps of clothing, and other possible evidence of human remains in the mine shaft.
+The team discovered several rib bones, possible human vertebrae, scraps of clothing and other possible evidence of human remains in the mine shaft.
 The remains were sent to a lab, with DNA tests concluding that none of the bones belonged to Powell, but were instead animal remains.
 Pants recovered with the bones tested positive for male DNA and the family is trying to identify the man.